Life Insurance For Retirement Guide

 Employer cover may cease

 For an employee who is 60 or over, retirement is on the horizon.
-Some employers include a death-in-service benefit as part of an employment contract where a lump sum pays out should you die.
+Some employers include a death-in-service benefit as part of an employment contract, where a lump sum is paid out should you die.

-When you leave the workplace, these life policies cease, and putting in place life cover will enable the insurance cover to continue after retirement.
+When you leave the workplace, these life policies cease, and putting in place life cover will ensure the insurance continues after retirement.

 Charitable donations